smallsco/mojave/README.md

 Setting the snake type to `human` (slot #1 only) will let the arena operator (you) control a snake directly.
 This snake will appear white on the game board and it can be controlled using the arrow keys.

 Setting the snake type to `api2018` will use the 2018 API for communicating with the snake in this slot.
-All that is required is the URL of the snake, Mojave will load the snake's name at the start of a new game and generate an internal ID for it at that time.
+You will need to specify the snake's name and endpoint URL.

 Setting the snake type to `api2017` will use the 2017 API for communicating with the snake in this slot.
-Similar to 2018, all that is required is the snake's URL.
+Only the snake's endpoint URL is required, as Mojave will load the snake's name from an endpoint call at the start of a new game.

 Setting the sname type to `api2016` will use the 2016 API for communicating with the snake in this slot.
 In addition to the snake's URL, you will have to manually specify the name and ID of the snake.